Check out the basic rules for wayfarers using pedestrian crossings. The Highway Code says you should wait and make sure all traffic has stopped.

 Rule 29: Authorized Crossings get controlled by authorized persons.
 They may include traffic wardens, police officers, or a school patrol - often called a lollipop lady.
 You should always wait for the signal to cross and then do so in front of the authorized traffic warden.

 Rule 30: You may find situations where there are no controlled crossing points.
-It is best to cross where there is an island half way across the road.
+It is best to cross at a point where there is an island situated in the middle of the road.

 In this case you should use the Green Cross Code (Highway Code Rule 7).
 Cross to the island and then stop.
 Then, use the same rules to cross the second half of the road.